ImmutableVariable/learnityourself/docs/python/02-control-flow/02-loops.md

 ## For Loops

-The `for` loop is used to iterate over a sequence (like a list, tuple, string) or other iterable objects.
-It executes a block of code once for each item in the sequence.
+The `for` loop is used to iterate over a sequence (We will cover this later, think of it as any ordered set of items).
+It can be a list, tuple, string, or any other iterable<sub>a</sub> object.
+The loop iterates over each item in the sequence and executes the code block for each item.

 ### Basic Syntax